numpy/numpy/doc/neps/nep-0029-deprecation_policy.rst

 development guidelines:

-   - This project supports minor versions of Python initially released 42 months prior to a planned project release date.
+   - This project supports at least the minor versions of Python initially released 42 months prior to a planned project release date.
-   - The project will always support at least the 2 latest minor versions of Python
+   - The project will always support at least the 2 latest minor versions of Python.
-   - support minor versions of ``numpy`` initially released in the 24 months prior to a planned project release date or the oldest version that supports the minimum Python version (whichever is higher)
+   - support minor versions of ``numpy`` initially released in the 24 months prior to a planned project release date or the oldest version that supports the minimum Python version (whichever is higher).
+   - The project will always support at least the 3 latest minor versions of NumPy.

    The minimum supported version of Python will be set to ``python_requires`` in ``setup``.
 All supported minor versions of Python will be in the test matrix and have binary artifacts built for releases.

-   The project will bump (adjust upward) the minimum Python and NumPy version support on every minor and major release, but never on a patch release.
+   The project should adjust upward the minimum Python and NumPy version support on every minor and major release, but never on a patch release.